wendyverdonk93/docs/content/tools/multisafepay-test-environment/multisafepay-test-environment.md

 Sign up for a free [test account](https://testmerchant.multisafepay.com/signup?_ga=2.239314307.1689046699.1579505297-896219683.1574159857) to see what MultiSafepay can offer merchants.

-### Testing MultiSafepay Control
+### Testing your MultiSafepay account

-With a test account, you can test the following functionalities of the MultiSafepay Control:
+You can test the following functionalities of your MultiSafepay account:

 - **Dashboard:** Overview of website sales, recent transactions, and account balances
 - **Finance:** Schedule automatic payouts and top up your MultiSafepay balance